-Financial Planning and Property Investment should work in tandem to work through and understand the real costs of your property decisions.
+Financial Planning and Property Investment should operate in tandem to work through and understand the real costs of your property decisions.

-The interest cost of holding it is one aspect, but consideration must also be made to the other related costs, such as rates, maintenance, capital improvements, property management and buy and sell costs.
+The interest cost of holding it is one aspect, but consideration must also be made to the other related costs, including rates, maintenance, capital improvements, property management and buy & sell costs.

 All of these costs combined over the life of the property represent the true cost base or hurdle rate of the investment to put you in profit.

-When viewing the property market on the whole, it’s important to understand that it is made up of a series of sub-markets that could effect your financial plan and property investment options.
+When viewing the property market on the whole, it’s important to understand that it is made up of a series of sub-markets that could affect both your financial plan, and property investment options.